felwag/photoreceptor-pattern-analysis/README.md

 - [Demo Run](#6_Workflow-for-a-demo-run)

 # 1_Overview
+This macro intends to analyze the photoreceptor pattern in the retina.
+It has been applied to human retinal organoids immunofluorescence-stained for Müller glia markers (SLC1A3+RLBP1) and imaged en face.

+The following parameters of the pattern are analyzed by the macro:
+- Cell classification into 3 types with different sizes
+- Number of cells
+- Cell sizes (area, in pixels)
+- Number of voronoi neighbors
+- Nearest neighbor distance (NND)
+- Edge cells

+This macro generates the following image files:
+- "label_classifier.png": label map showing all detected cells
+- "label_map.png": label classifier image showing cell type classification by pseudocoloring
+- "NND_map.png":
+- "voronoi_neighbors.png"

 # 2_Repo Contents
 This repository contains the FIJI macro used for photoreceptor pattern analysis in human retinal organoids (folder "FIJI macro file").